(647) 491-5237

 Sexual assault, s.
 271 Non-consensual sexual activity 10 years indictable; 14 years if the complainant is under 16

 Sexual assault, s.
-272 Weapon, bodily harm, choking, threat to a third party, or multiple offenders Up to 14 years, and in some under-16 cases, life
+272 Weapon, bodily harm, choking, threats, or multiple offenders Up to 14 years; life in some under-16 cases

 Aggravated sexual assault, s.
 273 Wounding, maiming, disfiguring, or endangering life Life imprisonment